Why We Still Use IRC in 2026

 Lightweight and efficient: fast, simple, and built for conversation

-The people on IRC often have a βComic Book Guyβ energy: knowledgeable, highly opinionated, and sometimes a touch patronising, but they are also one of the best sources of practical knowledge online.
+The people on IRC often have a Comic Book Guy energy: knowledgeable, opinionated, and sometimes a touch patronising, but if you can weather that, they are also one of the best sources of practical knowledge online.

 Why We Use Libera Chat